Try a Free Live AI Golf Lesson TRY FREE

 I'm going to take a look at his swing and point out some of the really interesting things in his golf swing.
 It's a very simple, repeatable golf swing.

-Notoriously, the Spaniards were given a blanket of being bad drivers but good iron players, because staying a little bit more on that left leg causes the golfer to strike down a little bit more on the ball.
+Notoriously, the Spaniards were given a blanket of being bad drivers but good iron players, because staying a little bit more on that lead leg causes the golfer to strike down a little bit more on the ball.
 It's easier to trap and compress the ball, which obviously you want to do with the iron, but of course you don't want to do that with the driver.
 It can cause the ball to spray off the face in either direction.

-It's one of the interesting traits of Ollie's swing as well, that he fits that genre or that stereotype of someone who stays a little bit more on the left leg, increases their spine angle during the backswing, stays really on top of the ball, but then isn't known for being a real great driver of the ball, but is generally considered a pretty good iron player.
+It's one of the interesting traits of Ollie's swing as well, that he fits that genre or that stereotype of someone who stays a little bit more on the lead leg, increases their spine angle during the backswing, stays really on top of the ball, but then isn't known for being a real great driver of the ball, but is generally considered a pretty good iron player.

 I want to look at his swing here.
 You can look at it from setup; pretty standard setup here.
-Nothing really changes form anything else that you'll see with a lot of Tour players.
+Nothing really changes from anything else that you'll see with a lot of Tour players.
 He's got the shaft of the club going right through his belt buckle, his arms are hanging down pretty naturally.

 If you look at his spine angle here, we'll just get a rough estimate about where he's at, at address.
 He's got a little bit of a hunch in here, but reasonably close...30-some odd degrees in here.
 Maybe 34-35 degrees as a reasonable compromise; not too tilted over.

 As he takes the club back, this is where things get really interesting.
 He takes the club back very square to the plane, pretty much looking at the ball.
-If I take this line away for just a second, you can see the club face is looking straight at the ball.
+If I take this line away for just a second, you can see the club face angle is looking straight at the ball.

 As he continues to go up, he goes right up the shaft plane that he started at address, with the face actually getting shut here.
 It's very, very, very square or shut at this point, enough to consider that it's still square.
 It's actually steeper than his spine angle.
 You can look at the club face angle here, and it's very, very, very closed.

 This is great for golfers who want to really trap the ball, to play with a shut club face like this.
 It makes it really easy to come down on top of the ball, but of course it makes it very difficult not to pull the ball, and you'll see that in Ollie's swing.
+If you want to train yourself to control your clubface position more consistently, the GOAT Drill system provides real-time feedback on exactly these kinds of structural tendencies.

 This is footage from this year at Bay Hill.
 On number 6, I believe, a par 3, he pulled all the shots that he hit during the practice round.
 He pulled to the left.
 The flag is just over the left side of his head here, and he put them all left of the green, probably a good five yards or so, so about 10 or 15 yards left of where he's aiming.